How to Build an AI Executive Briefing Agent with OpenClaw

 anomaly_detection: true

 Raw data isn’t useful.
-A CEO doesn’t want 47 items dumped into a message — they want the 7 things that actually matter, ranked.
-That’s where priority scoring comes in.
+A CEO doesn’t want 47 items dumped into a message — they want the 7 things that actually matter, ranked by why they matter today.
+That’s where priority scoring comes in, and it’s the part most DIY briefing attempts skip because it’s tedious to build right.

 We assign a numerical score to every item the agent collects, then sort descending.
+Items below a threshold get dropped entirely.
+Items in the middle get a “NEEDS ATTENTION” label.
+Items above the critical threshold get called out first.
 Harvard Business Review’s 2025 analysis of executive decision-making found that leaders who receive pre-prioritized information make 34% faster decisions in morning meetings compared to those who self-triage.
+The scoring engine is the mechanism that makes that number real in practice.

 # agent-config/priority-scoring.yaml